Elias-Ladenburger/CSEP/README.md

     - _the source code for any and all files necessary for running the prototype._
 - licenses
   - _licenses for all of the software modules used in this project._
+- demo_files
+  - _the json-files for the two demo scenarios of this prototype, to reproduce the results described in the thesis._
 - README.md (you are here)

 ## How to use
 ### Requirements
-This code was written with Python 3.8, but has successfully been tested with python3.7.
+This code was written with Python 3.8, but has also successfully been tested with python 3.7.
-All other requirements are listed in the requirements.txt file.
+All requirements are listed in the requirements.txt file.
 This code was developed on a Microsoft Windows, although any platform capable of running Python should in principle be able to run this code.

 ### Installation